junxit/us-congress-bills-114/metadata.md

 - 2015-03-25 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 27.
 - 2015-03-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2015-03-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2015-04-13 — Received in the Senate.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 34.